dtrelogan/react-formstate/api.md

 ### <a name="UnitOfWork.add">void add(string name, ? value)</a>

-use this if you need to add values directly to your form state. typically this is done if inputs are created dynamically during a render. here is a very contrived example:
+adds a value directly to your form state.

+typically used to dynamically add an input component. here is a very contrived example:

 ```jsx
 gotSomeNewDataFromTheStore(newContact) {